 If your classification of ‘employed’ status is at odds with the historical approach taken by your PSC, this may prompt challenges from disgruntled contractors who may also be concerned that this change in status will alert HMRC about their previous ‘non-compliance’.

-It may also be beneficial to identify which of your supply contracts and the number of parties in your supply chain might be affected, so you can calculate the likely financial impact that changes to ‘employed’ status will have on your business as a whole in the form of a possible hike in costs passed onto you as a client or customer.
+It may also be beneficial to identify which of your supply contracts and how many of the parties in your supply chain might be affected, so you can calculate the likely financial impact that changes to ‘employed’ status will have on your business as a whole.
+This could create a possible hike in costs passed onto you as a client or customer.

 You may need to make changes to your master contracts to help you identify PSCs and other intermediaries.